 At What Stage Should You Bring On A Financial Consultant?

-Below, we will cover, in detail, how a financial consultant may help a company at each stage of its development.
-This is not a template for all businesses but the points outlined here will surely strike every business owner as familiar.
+Below, we will cover, in detail, how a financial consultant may help a company’s finance team at each stage of its development.
+This is not a template for all businesses - small business, or eCommerce, or otherwise - but the points outlined here will surely strike every business owner as familiar.
 This guide provides a high-level overview of what a company should consider when hiring financial consultants at different stages of its growth.
 It also helps highlight specific skillsets that should be spotted during the interview process.

 Q: A seasoned intimate apparel designer has launched her own startup.
 She and a small team are working on the company’s first collection, which they seek to introduce next fall.
 The company has limited development and marketing budgets.
 The company envisions no additional funds being available from outside sources until after its collection debut.
 The founder would like to use the resources from the sale of her first collection to fund the development of next season’s collection.
 How can a financial consultant guide the startup in optimizing development of its first collection?